 Aggregate Limit: The aggregate limit for graduate students is $138,500.
 No more than $65,500 of this amount may be unsubsidized loans.

 Master Promissory Notes: All Direct Loan first-time borrowers must sign a Master Promissory Note (MPN).
 The MPN is a multi-year promissory note good for ten years from the date your first loan is disbursed.
 Borrowers may complete an electronic MPN (eMPN) at http://www.studentloans.gov.
 The eMPN speeds up the processing of your loan.
-Paper MPNs are available from Student Financial Services.
+Paper MPNs are available from the Office of Financial Aid.

 Loan Counseling: All first-time Direct Loan borrowers at Bryn Mawr must complete loan entrance counseling to review your rights and responsibilities as a Direct Loan borrower or as a Direct Graduate PLUS Loan borrower before funds can be disbursed.
 Borrowers must also complete exit counseling prior to graduation or dropping below half-time enrollment.
 You may satisfy these obligations on line by logging onto www.studentloans.gov.